AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/v4-end-of-life-faq.md

 ---
 title: Version 4 Mobile SDKs end-of-support FAQ
-description: A guide that lists frequently asked questions about the end of support for the Adobe Experience Platform Mobile SDK version 4.
+description: A guide that lists frequently asked questions about the end of support for the version 4 Mobile SDKs.
+keywords:
+- Version 4
+- Frequently asked question
+- FAQ
 ---

 # Version 4 Mobile SDKs end-of-support FAQ